gradle/gradle/design-docs/features/ide-integration/model-composite-build/README.md

 ##### Implementation

 - For the initial story, dependency substitution will be performed within the Tooling API client: the remote Gradle processes will simply provide the separate EclipseProject model for each connected build, and will have no involvement in the substitution.
+- To determine the external modules that can be substituted, we will need a way to determine the `GradlePublication` associated with an `EclipseProject`, if any.

 ##### Test cases

-- Projects that are part of a workspace can be built together based on established project dependencies.
+- Projects that are part of a composite can be built together based on established project dependencies.
 - When the coordinates of a substituted module dependency are changed, Buildship can refresh and recieve the updated model:
     - If coordinates don't match up anymore, Buildship will depend on the module dependency.
     - If coordinates do match up, Buildship will re-establish the project dependency in the underlying model.
     - Eclipse project synchronization is initiated.
-- Closing and re-opening Buildship will re-establish a workspace.
+- Closing and re-opening Buildship will re-establish a composite.

 More TBD

 ## Open issues

-- Out-of-scope for this feature would be the ability to run builds using the workspace definition from the IDE or the command-line. the command-line.
+- Out-of-scope for this feature would be the ability to run builds using the composite definition from the IDE or the command-line. the command-line.
-- The [concept of workspace exists in Eclipse](http://help.eclipse.org/mars/topic/org.eclipse.platform.doc.user/concepts/cworkset.htm?cp=0_2_1_6) which could be used to define a [custom extension point](http://help.eclipse.org/mars/topic/org.eclipse.platform.doc.isv/reference/extension-points/org_eclipse_ui_workingSets.html?cp=2_1_1_202).
- However, investigation is needed if and how can we use them.